kbase/kb_sdk/README.md

     git clone https://github.com/kbase/kb_sdk
     git clone https://github.com/kbase/jars

-Some newer features are on other branches, such as develop.
+Some newer features are on other branches, such as *develop* (currently please do use the *develop* branch).
 If you do not need these features you do not need to check out a different branch.

     cd kb_sdk
     git checkout <branch>